allegro/blog/_posts/2021-02-02-first-days-at-allegro.md

 ## Hack the day

-Sometimes teams do internal hackathons (called fedex-days) &mdash; we divide into two or three teams and we are working on subjects that we choose.
+Sometimes teams do internal hackathons (called fedex-days) &mdash; we divide into two or three teams and we work on subjects that we choose.
 We want to try a new programming language &mdash; we just do it; make an application for sharing memes &mdash; perfectly fine; write an extension for Slack &mdash; why not, go have some fun!
 Usually, we spend two working days getting off work.
 That’s very refreshing.